-The fiscal note indicated that all new fees for fingerprinting and criminal history checks would be paid by the license applicants directly to the Kansas Bureau of Investigation (KBI), and the Real Estate Appraisal Board stated that the bill would have no net fiscal effect on the agency.
-The KBI was unable to estimate the fiscal effect that passage of the bill would have on the agency, according to the fiscal note.
+The fiscal note indicated that all new fees for fingerprinting and criminal history checks would be paid by the license applicants directly to the Kansas Bureau of Investigation (KBI), and the Board stated the bill would have no net fiscal effect on the agency.
+The KBI was unable to estimate the fiscal effect the passage of the bill would have on the agency, according to the fiscal note.